-The Rhode Island Department of Labor and Training provides temporary income support for out-of-work Rhode Islanders in the form of unemployment insurance benefits.
+The Rhode Island Department of Labor and Training provides temporary income support for any out-of-work Rhode Island resident through unemployment insurance benefits.

 Rhode Island Unemployment Services

 |Apply Online||File a Claim|

 How To Qualify for Unemployment Benefits in Rhode Island